Cannabis and border towns in the United States

 Since 2012, various jurisdictions in the United States have legalized cannabis for recreational use.
-Because there are no border controls between U.S. states and citizens are allowed to travel freely between them, this has resulted in the proliferation of cannabis dispensaries located in towns that border states where cannabis remains illegal.
+Because there are no border controls between U.S. states and citizens are allowed to travel freely between them, this has resulted in the proliferation of cannabis dispensaries located in towns that border states where cannabis remains illegal or where the legal market is more expensive and/or heavily regulated.
 These dispensaries can often be a significant source of revenue for the local economy of a city; for example, the city of Ontario, Oregon generated $100 million in cannabis sales less than two years after allowing dispensaries.

 This article lists cities and towns throughout the United States located at or near a state line that have at least one cannabis dispensary.

 Border towns with cannabis dispensaries in the United States

 Haverhill, Massachusetts

 With the opening of new dispensary Full Harvest Moon which sits directly on the state line between New Hampshire and Massachusetts prompting many close by New Hampshire residents in Plaistow to make the short trip over.